tagspaces/documentation/docs/browsing-files.md

 - [Kanban Perspective](/perspectives/kanban) <ProFeature /> - show your files as tasks in a Kanban board, representing the sub folders as columns in the board

-- [FolderViz Perspective](/perspectives/folderviz) - this is an experimental perspective which applies some information visualization concepts to presenting your folder and file structures.
+- [FolderViz Perspective](/perspectives/folderviz) (deprecated) - this is an experimental perspective which applies some information visualization concepts to presenting your folder and file structures.

 ## Switching perspectives